-The Franklin County Family and Children First Council ("the Council") uses funds to maintain its financial records during the fiscal year.
+The Council uses funds to maintain its financial records during the fiscal year.
 Fund accounting is a concept developed to meet the needs of governmental entities in which legal or other restraints require the recording of specific receipts and disbursements.
 The transactions of each fund are reflected in a self-balancing group of accounts.
 The Council classifies each fund as either governmental, proprietary or fiduciary.
 The Council reports only governmental funds.